 Now that you’ve been forewarned about current trends, how can you forearmed as well?
 Common cybersecurity wisdom still applies.
 First, identify and eliminate vulnerabilities, which continue to be very popular means of infiltration.
 Install patches right away and use a security solution, such as Kaspersky Endpoint Security for Business, that finds vulnerabilities and manages patch installation.

 Second, expand your defensive arsenal beyond endpoint security solutions.
-Ideally, use tools that can detect anomalies in all processes running on the corporate network — in particular, the Kaspersky Anti Targeted Attack Platform.
+Ideally, use tools that can detect anomalies in all processes running on the corporate network — in particular, our Next Gen Kaspersky Anti Targeted Attack Platform.
 The solution is built on what we call HuMachine Intelligence, a fusion of threat intelligence, machine learning technologies, and human expertise.

 Be proactive about looking for gaps in your defense system rather than waiting for threat actors to expose them.
 It is best to entrust this matter to experts who, through detailed infrastructure research and penetration tests, can not only detect vulnerabilities, but also make recommendations to fix them.